EFtechwriter/test_assignment/Взаимодействие с Windows API с помощью PowerShell.md

 > Note: make sure that you have defined the `CopyFile` method as public in order to easily interact with it in Windows PowerShell.

-3. Create an object using `Add-Type` to call the CopyFile function from Windows API.
+3. Create an object using `Add-Type` to call `CopyFile` from Windows API.
 Call `Add-Type`, specifying the C# source code, a type name, and a namespace, to create the new type in WindowsPowerShell.

 <pre>